 fbpx

-Most clients realize that they could leave far more to charity than they ever thought possible, and almost all of them–when given the opportunity and knowledge to do it–choose to.
-(Last year, our clients’ impact was staggering!)
-But before clients make their charitable intentions official, we encourage them to do a little research on the organizations they want to remember with a bequest or other planned gift.
+Most of our clients realize that they could leave far more to charity than they ever thought possible, and almost all of them–when given the opportunity and knowledge to do it–choose to.
+But before clients make their charitable intentions official, we encourage them to do a little research on and ask a few questions about the organizations they want to remember with a bequest or other planned gift.

 Here are some questions to ask a nonprofit organization before giving them the gift of a lifetime: